 There were a few gaps in my knowledge which it seemed the Thinkful curriculum would cover to fill those gaps sufficiently.

 You see, I often got called by recruiters with great jobs.
 Amazing jobs.
 (Amazon, Google, Hautelook, Wag, Space X, GoDaddy and Media Temple to name a few).

 My experience, LinkedIn profile, and Github profile would get people to call me in for interviews.

 Where I often struggled was during the whiteboard problems.
-Pair-programming and explain my previous projects was easy but explaining Big-O notation, Space and Time complexities, and deciding which data structure was appropriate for the current interview question was where I always got my butt kicked.
+I could do Pair-programming and explain my previous projects with ease, but explaining Big-O notation, Space and Time complexities, and deciding which data structure was appropriate for the current interview question was where I always got my butt kicked.

 Although in hindsight I wasn’t as far off as I always feared, I think what put off most potential employers was my hesitation in answering the tough questions, despite often being told: “You don’t have to be right, just try your best.”